massena-t/jaxlip/README.md

 # JaxLip: Lipschitz Neural Networks in JAX

-**Disclaimer:** This framework is still undergoing activate development and some errors might be present.
+**Disclaimer:** This framework is still undergoing active development and some errors might be present.

 A JAX implementation of Lipschitz-constrained neural networks using Flax NNX.
 This library provides layers and models that maintain Lipschitz continuity, which is useful for robust deep learning applications.